vvjn/DynaWAVE.jl/docs/src/index.md

 # [II.
 Installation](@id secm2)

 [Julia 0.6](https://julialang.org/) needs to be installed prior to using DynaWAVE.
-After starting a command-line terminal (in Linux, Windows, or OS X), DynaWAVE can then be installed by navigating to the base directory of this software and running the single command `julia install_dynawave.jl`.
+DynaWAVE can be installed by starting Julia and executing the command `Pkg.add("DynaWAVE")`.

 # [III.
 Running DynaWAVE with pre-computed node similarities](@id secm3)